- Yoga & Ayurveda Reisen

 - Instructions from Kirtan

 - Introduction to Indian Instruments

-The spiritual place Rishikesh is located at the holy Ganges at the foot of the Himalayas.
+The spiritual place Rishikesh is located on the holy Ganges at the foot of the Himalayas.
 Surrounded by forest and mountains, the city consists of a colourful collection of temples, ashrams and yoga schools.
 Every day, pilgrims from all over India come to take a holy bath in the Ganges and take part in the ceremonial ceremonies.
-Baba ji’s (holy men) sit in deep meditation on small rocks on the banks of the aisle, shining candles float on the river every evening for the fire ceremony, and Hindu prayers and mantras ring everywhere.
+Baba ji’s (holy men) sit in deep meditation on small rocks on the bank of the Ganges, glowing candles float on the river every evening for the fire ceremony, and Hindu prayers and mantras can be heard everywhere.

 The lived spirituality is contagious and very quickly you become a part of it and develop an intensive yoga practice in a structured everyday life.

-Here all aspects of yoga are brought together into one unit and the yoga classes are a wonderful combination of asanas, pranayama and meditation, in which the focus is directed inward and often magical moments arise.
+Here all aspects of yoga and spiritual life are brought together into one unit and the two daily yoga lessons are a wonderful combination of asanas, pranayama, mantra, mudra, philosophy and meditation, in which the focus is brought to the inside and often magical moments arise.

-The ashram provides a good setting for a healthy yogic lifestyle with a regular daily routine, delicious and vegetarian food, yoga classes and ashram events, such as the morning fire puja (prayer), the famous Arti (light) ceremony on the Ganges, satsang (exchange) Singing with the spiritual leaders of the Ashrams Pujya ji and Svadhvi ji and Kirtan.
+The ashram offers a good framework for a healthy yogic lifestyle with a regular daily routine, delicious and vegetarian dishes, yoga lessons and ashram events, such as the morning fire puja (prayer), the famous Arti (light) ceremony on the Ganges, satsang (exchange) Singing with the spiritual leaders of the Ashrams Pujya ji and Svadhvi ji and Kirtan.

 Day 1 Independent arrival to Delhi, transfer to hotel